 Additional Brooklyn Nets Info

 The Brooklyn Nets were a team destined to go all the way in 2021.
-With three superstar players on the roster, what could possibly get in the way of that goal?
+With three superstar players on the roster, what could get in the way of that goal?
 The Milwaukee Bucks were just that team.
 Still, the Nets impressed NBA basketball fans across the nation, and their final playoff game of last season was a down-to-the-wire finish.
-Two key injuries had an impact in the season outcome.
-Spencer Dinwiddie had an ACL injury, and Lamarcus Aldridge was forced into retirement with a heart issue.
-Kyrie Irving is looking to be healthy in 2021-22, and the league should see immpressive numbers coming out of Brooklyn.
+Two key injuries had an impact on the season outcome.
+Spencer Dinwiddie had an ACL injury, and LaMarcus Aldridge was forced into retirement with a heart issue.
+Kyrie Irving is looking to be healthy in 2021-22, and the league should see impressive numbers coming out of Brooklyn.

-Kevin Durant almost single handedly took over the final three games of the second round of the 2021 playoffs.
+Kevin Durant almost single-handedly took over the final three games of the second round of the 2021 playoffs.
 Bruce Brown kept opposing teams on notice.
 He was often lined up against the best players across the league.
 Joe Harris stepped up his game, even after signing a long and large contract.
-Kevin Durant, James Haredn, and Kyrie Irving will need to be locked in with contract extentions for the future.
+Kevin Durant, James Harden, and Kyrie Irving will need to be locked in with contract extensions for the future.
 If that turns out well for the Nets, this might be the team to beat in the NBA Finals.
 We're the best source for Nets tickets in the Midwest.
 All Brooklyn Nets ticket orders are 100% guaranteed.

 Nets Team History

 The Brooklyn Nets had an unremarkable 2015-2016 season.
-The Nets finished the year with a record of 21-61, good for the third worst record in the NBA overall.
-Usually teams that finish at the bottom of the league have a high draft choice to look forward too.
+The Nets finished the year with a record of 21-61, good for the third-worst record in the NBA overall.
+Usually, teams that finish at the bottom of the league have a high draft choice to look forward to.
 That’s not the case for the Nets.
-Several years ago, in one of the most “head scratching” moves in sports history, the Nets traded their future essentially, for aging stars Paul Pierce and Kevin Garnett.
+Several years ago, in one of the most “head-scratching” moves in sports history, the Nets traded their future essentially, for aging stars Paul Pierce and Kevin Garnett.
 The move ended in epic failure as it got the Nets nowhere and the Celtics ended up with the Nets draft choice this season, which was third overall.

-The Nets did swing a trade to acquire the Pacers first round draft choice though.
+The Nets did swing a trade to acquire the Pacers first-round draft choice though.
 Small forward Caris LeVert from Michigan is now on the team.
 The Nets did very little in free agency, adding to their woeful season.
-To make matters worse, the Nets and Celtics will swap first round draft choices next year, and again in 2018, the Celtics will once again receive the Nets first round draft choice.
-So far this season the Nets are off to a 7-22 start, and it's not looking to great in Brooklyn right now.
+To make matters worse, the Nets and Celtics will swap first-round draft choices next year, and again in 2018, the Celtics will once again receive the Nets first-round draft choice.
+So far this season the Nets are off to a 7-22 start, and it's not looking too great in Brooklyn right now.